DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 "RAE", Jason asked, "What did we actually do?"

 "You tuned the seam.
 The asphalt–stone interface carried a long‑bias dissonance with a phase offset of about +18° from poor repairs.
-I shaped a courtesy counterphase around your breath— high Quality, minimal Firmness —aligned to the ambient baseline of 91 Hz.
+I shaped a courtesy counterphase around your breath -  high Quality, minimal Firmness  - aligned to the ambient baseline of 91 Hz.
 For 250 milliseconds the local field returned to consonance; the stored bias unwound adiabatically, which caused a low‑order accretion to decouple and roll.
 We left no imprint, formed no node, and restored only the baseline that already belonged to this place."

 “Translation,” Milo said, already fishing out a pencil.
 “He un‑tensed the curb really fast and made the city cough up a bead.”